What we aim to realize

 ■Business domains in an aging society

-We define our business domains in an aging society as Medical Care, Elderly Care, Healthcare, and Senior Life.
+We define our business domains in an aging society as Medical Care, Elderly/Disability Care, Healthcare, and Senior Life.

 ■Information Infrastructure